AdaCore/ada-spark-rfcs/considered/rfc-string-interpolation.rst

 =========

-Hopefully the semantics will be fairly intuitive, but this is certainly adding complexity to string literals, and
+Hopefully the semantics will be fairly intuitive, but this is certainly adding complexity to string literals.
+Programmers who get used to the features of this extended syntax may find themselves using the features in the "normal" string literal which could lead to surprises.

 Prior art
 =========